tensorcog/timbaOS/README.md

 ### 1. Multi-Location Architecture

-Pine ERP uses a sophisticated multi-location architecture:
+timbaOS uses a sophisticated multi-location architecture:

 - **Products** exist in a master catalog with a `basePrice`
 - **Inventory** is tracked separately per location via `LocationInventory`